miguelangelooscardoso/miguelangelooscardoso.github.io/_posts/2021-01-29-first-impressions.md

 categories:
  - github
  - website
-excerpt: The Birch-Murnaghan equation of state was used in order to determines the lattice parameter which would minimize the ground state energy [Physical Review, 71(11):809–824][Birch] and [Proceedings of the National Academy of Science, 30(9):244–247][Murnaghan].
-Other computational studies on this three ferromagnetic metals already had been performed and compared to its experimental ones.
-Our calculations seems to agree with both studies.
-GGA functional seems to be a better representation of the volume.
-Although LDA underestimates the volume of the three ferromagnets, it over estimates the bulk modulus, not being a better representation than GGA again.
-On the other side, LDA seems to represent better the magnetic moment of face-centered cubic (fcc) Nickel and body-centered cubic (bcc) Iron while the hexagonal close-packed (hcp) Cobalt is better represented by the GGA functional calculation.
+excerpt: The Birch–Murnaghan isothermal equation of state, published in 1947 by Albert Francis Birch of Harvard, determines the lattice parameter which would minimize the ground state energy.
+Several computational studies have been made across the years on three of the most common ferromagnetic metals and compared to its experimental properties.
+There is no better place to start than by a widely studied subject before advancing to more complex materials.
+Thus, LDA and GGA functionals were used to estimate the bulk modulus and the volume/energy of equilibrium of iron, nickel and cobalt.
 ---